camdoherty/py-linux-sysmon/README.md

 # pysysmon

-pysysmon is a Python script that monitors the following system parameters on Linux:
+A Python script that reads the following system parameters using psutil

-- system errors (24 hours)
-- disk(s) usage
+- disk(s) usage %
-- CPUs usage
+- CPU(s) usage %
-- memory utilization %
+- memory usage %
-- CPU and GPU temperature
+- CPU temp in °C

-The script generates an HTML file with a table that includes all the system parameters and their respective values.
+Then generates an HTML file with a table listing the parameters/values

 ## Requirements

+- Python3
+- psutil

-pysysmon requires Python 3 and the psutil module.
-You can install psutil using pip or apt:
+Install using pip or apt:

 ```pip install psutil```